 Offers are made on the basis of merit and the ability of each applicant to meet the academic and non-academic criteria for admission to the relevant course of study.
-Offers are made based on the information supplied on the application form, and where required, proof of English Language as detailed in section 3.4
+Offers are made based on the information supplied on the application form, and where required, proof of English Language as detailed in section 3.4.
+Academic references and a personal statement are required and inform part of the decision making process.
 The University of Leeds Taught Postgraduate Admissions Policy gives further detail on the type of offers that are made.

-4.3 Unsuccessful applicants
+4.3 Reasons for unsuccessful applicants